isomerpages/moe-bedokviewsec/_the-bedok-viewan-experience/Academic Curriculum/Mother Tongue.md

 ### Our Mission

 In Bedok View (BV), there is a strong emphasis to equip students with the skills and knowledge in Mother Tongue Languages (MTL).
-We aspire to help our students acquire the proficiency and ability to use MTL confidently and learn to appreciate the diverse culture, traditions and history of their roots.
-With these, they will be able to thrive in the rapidly changing global society.
+* We aspire to help our students acquire the proficiency and ability to use MTL confidently.
+*  We aim to nurture effective communicators who are life-long learners of their Mother-Tongue Language and possess deep appreciation of our culture and diversity.

 ### Our Vision

 * To create a nurturing environment for quality learning and holistic development of our students.

-### Our Mission

-* To nurture effective communicators who are life-long learners of their Mother-Tongue Language and possess deep appreciation of our culture and diversity.

-**High Standards**

-In BV, the MTL department sets high standard through an engaging curriculum.
-Our team of highly committed teachers are constantly exploring a repertoire of pedagogies to create meaningful learning content and experiences for the students.
-We aim to develop students who are self-directed learners and possess collaborative skills to enable them to work in teams effectively.
-In addition to that, the MTL department also leverages on Information Communication and Technology (ICT) tools to facilitate the teaching and learning of MTL.

-**Quality Learning**

-Lessons conducted are student-centred and are designed to develop in our students 21st Century Competencies.
-School-based curriculum, learning packages and handbooks are designed to help our students be more competent in the language.
-Multiple opportunities and platforms are created for students to apply their learning and use the language in a variety of contexts and situations.
-Students will also be placed in authentic settings to allow them to experience the use of the language in relevant and real-life situations.

-**Holistic Development**

-The MTL Department also aims to develop our students holistically.
-We achieve this through meaningful activities and programmes planned for them that take place throughout the year.

-Through these activities and programmes, we hope to provide a holistic MTL learning experience for our students.
-We hope to inspire the love of the language in students and equip them with competencies to become active learners and proficient users of MTL.

-### Programmes
+##### Programmes

-* Chinese New Year Celebration <br>
+* Chinese New Year Celebration
-* Hari Raya Celebration <br>
+* Hari Raya Celebration
-* Deepavali Celebration <br>
+* Deepavali Celebration
-* Mother Tongue Languages Fortnight <br>
+* Mother Tongue Languages Fortnight
-* Overseas Learning Journey <br>
+* Overseas Learning Journey
-* CPES (CL) <br>
+* CPES (CL)
-* CPEF (ML) <br>
+* CPEF (ML)

-### Chinese New Year Celebration
+###### Chinese New Year Celebration

 Bedok View ushered in the year of the Dog with a classroom decoration competition, a VIA project , a CNY learning package and an e-concert performance.
 Other than immersing our students in the festive celebration, we also hope to build good values through service towards others and showing appreciation to our non teaching staff.